Lake Titicaca Travel Guide

 Lake Titicaca, Peru © Judith Duk

-Regarded as the highest navigable lake in the world, at 12,580 feet (3,825m), Lake Titicaca covers 3,861 square miles (10,000 sq km) and is shared by neighbouring Bolivia and Peru.
+Lake Titicaca is the highest navigable lake in the world, at 12,580 feet (3,825m).
+It covers 3,861 square miles (10,000 sq km) and is shared by neighbouring Bolivia.
 It has clear water, numerous islands and most importantly a place in Inca history.
 To many Peruvians, it is a revered and mythical place: legend has it that the founders of the Inca Empire, descendants of the sun, rose from the waters of the lake to create the ancient civilisation.
 The Uros Indians today live on unique man-made floating islands in the lake, believing they are the direct descendants of the Inca royalty.

 For centuries the Uros people have built their homes and made their boats from the abundant source of reeds that grow in the shallows of Lake Titicaca.
 The islands are made from many springy layers of reeds that are continually added to replace the rotting layers below and it is not uncommon for the islands to drift after heavy rains.
 Fisherman can be seen navigating the water channels in beautifully crafted, sturdy 'canoes', some with reed figureheads forming a creative extension of the prow.
 Excursions to the floating islands have become rather commercialised and many visitors are put off by the throngs of children begging for sweets and the persistence of the souvenir sellers, but its popularity remains due to the fact this unusual and fascinating way of life is not found anywhere else in the world.